 In an attempt to achieve the most responsive experience with smoothest animations possible a lot of emphasis is placed on performance.

 Sly has a custom high-performance animation rendering based around the Animation Timing Interface written directly for its needs.
-This provides an optimized 60 FPS rendering, and is designed to still accept easing functions from jQuery Easing Plugin, so you won't event notice that Sly's animations have nothing to do with jQuery :).
+This provides an optimized 60 FPS rendering, and is designed to still accept easing functions from jQuery Easing Plugin, so you won't even notice that Sly's animations have nothing to do with jQuery :).